UPDATED 8/19/20 8:58 am PT:

 Upon reading this, you may have noticed that your I-9 forms are expired.
 While there is no need to panic, you do need to take immediate action, ensuring that you remain compliant.
 Last year, the DHS and the U.S. Citizenship & Immigration Services (USCIS) agency announced that Form I-9, with an expiration date of August 31, 2019, could be used past this date.
 However, a new I-9 form has since been uploaded with an expiration date of October 31, 2022.

 What Is an I-9 Form?

 Form I-9 (Employment Eligibility Verification) is used to verify the identity and employment authorization of those hired to work in the United States.
-Issued by the DHS, this form must be completed by all U.S. employers, completing an I-9 form for each worker they hire, whether they’re citizens or not.
+Issued by the DHS, this form must be completed by all U.S. employers - including dental, optometry, or veterinary practice owners - for each worker they hire, whether they’re citizens or not.

 The first portion of the form is filled out by the employee.
 It must be completed and signed no later than the first day of employment, but not before accepting a job offer.
 Section 2 is filled out by the employer or an employer’s authorized representative.
 This portion must be completed and signed within three business days of the employee’s first day.

 Along with Form I-9, employees must present one document from List A, which includes options such as a U.S. passport, a permanent resident card, or a foreign passport that contains a temporary I-551 stamp.
 As an alternative option, employees must present one option from both List B and List C. For example, a driver’s license AND a social security account number card; or a school ID with a photograph AND a certified copy of a birth certificate.
 All document(s) presented must be unexpired.
 Here is a full list of the accepted documents.